MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 :::image type="content" source="media/external-collaboration-activity-by-user-detailed-report.png" alt-text="The detailed report - External collaboration activity by user." lightbox="media/external-collaboration-activity-by-user-detailed-report.png":::

+By default, we show you details for the last 7 days.

 #### Guest user activity

-The **Guest user activity** widget shows you which of your guests have the most collaboration with users who are internal to your organization.
+The **Guest user activity** widget shows you which of your guests have the most collaboration with users who are internal to your organization for the last 7 or 30 days.

 :::image type="content" source="media/guest-user-activity.png" alt-text="The Guest user activity widget." lightbox="media/guest-user-activity.png":::